mattrussi/gitlab-com-runbooks/docs/redis/provisioning-redis-cluster.md

 ### 2. Create Chef roles

-Set the new chef roles and add the new role to the list of gitlab-redis roles in <env>-infra-prometheus-server role.
+Set the new chef roles and add the new role to the list of gitlab-redis roles in <ENV>-infra-prometheus-server role.

 An example MR can be found [here](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/3494).